JaxPlays-Inc/jaxplays.org/content/productions/2025/2025-The-Medium.md

   - Graphic Designer: Joel Bernkrant
 orchestra:
   - Pianist: Tim Tuller
-Genres:
+genres:
   - Opera
   - Drama
   - Psychological Thriller
-Description: "A chilling opera where a fraudulent séance spirals into paranoia, blurring the line between the supernatural and the psychological."
+description: "A chilling opera where a fraudulent séance spirals into paranoia, blurring the line between the supernatural and the psychological."
 ---
 *The Medium* by Gian Carlo Menotti is a two-act opera that explores themes of deception, fear, and the supernatural.
 The story centers on Madame Flora, also called Baba, a fraudulent medium who pretends to communicate with the spirits of the dead.
 She operates out of her parlor with the help of her daughter, Monica, and a mute servant, Toby.
 During a séance, a strange and shocking event occurs that suggests the presence of a real spirit.
 Fear and paranoia drive Baba to suspect Toby, and in a tragic climax, she shoots him when he sneaks back into the house to be with Monica.